fragrant10/cve/dbhcms1.2.0/README.md

 DBHcms v1.2.0 has a Arbitrary file write vulnerability cause in dbhcms\mod\mod.editor.php $_POST['updatefile'] is filename and $_POST['tinymce_content'] is file content,and there has no filter function for security, you can write any filename with any content.
 A remote authenticated with admin user can exploit this vulnerability to get a webshell.

 [15]
-DBHcms v1.2.0 has an unauthorized operation vulnerability cause in dbhcms\mod\mod.editor.php $_GET['file'] is filename,and there has no filter function for security, you can read any file's content.
+DBHcms v1.2.0 has an Arbitrary file read vulnerability cause in dbhcms\mod\mod.editor.php $_GET['file'] is filename,and there has no filter function for security, you can read any file's content.
 A remote authenticated with admin user can exploit this vulnerability to read all web source code.

 ```